The relative health merits of a ketogenic diet primarily depend on the formulation and whether it is the right fit for the individual.

 One significant consideration is this: ketoacidosis can often be the first symptom of type 1 diabetes (11).

-As a result, many people do not know they have type 1 diabetes.
+As a result, many people may not know they have type 1 diabetes.

 What makes this potentially more dangerous is the fact that these people will not have adequate control of their insulin levels.
 Sadly, numerous undiagnosed type 1 diabetics die of ketoacidosis every year.